Case Study: Smart Access & Workforce Control

 • Remote teams were hard to manage consistently and fairly.

-• Reporting was manual, delayed, and spread across sources.
+• Reporting was manual, delayed, and fragmented.

 2 What we built